Kitwe Vocational Training Centre bridges the skills gap in priority industry sectors, transforming lives and driving national progress

 Hands-on training in vehicle maintenance and repair

-Modern digital learning facilities
+Modern vocational learning facilities

-Government of Sweden
+Government of Japan

 UNIDO